Trump once condemned the Jan. 6 rioters. Now he’s become one of their biggest supporters

 In June, he spoke at a Patriot Freedom Project fundraiser to support the defendants that was held at his Bedminster, New Jersey, club.

-“They’ve been made to pay a price that is very unfair, in many cases,” he said, according to video of his remarks.
+“They’ve been made to pay a price that is very unfair, in many cases,” he said.

 Trump also recorded a video played at the group’s holiday fundraising event in Washington and hosted a dinner for family members of Jan.
 6 defendants at Mar-a-Lago in March.